GuohaoDai/guohaodai.github.io/_pages/life.md

                 display: inline-block;
                 color: #999;
                 padding: 1px;">
-        My favourite track - "The Weeknd - As you are"
+        My favourite track, The Weeknd - As you are
     </div>
 </center>

 The Weeknd has truly made an indelible impact on the music industry, and I can't wait to see what he has in store for us next.